Azure/ResourceModules/docs/wiki/Interoperability - Register Azure DevOps Pipelines.md

 1. (if pipelines are in GitHub) Create a service connection to the target GitHub repository using e.g. oAuth
 1. Create a PAT token for the Azure DevOps environment in which you want to register the pipelines in
 1. Run this script with the corresponding input parameters
-1. Create any required element required to execute the pipelines.
+1. Create any required element required to run the pipelines.
 For example:
    - Library group(s) used in the pipeline(s)
    - Service connection(s) used in the pipeline(s)
    - Agent pool(s) used in the pipeline(s) if not using the default available agents